AI IN MARKETING2024-11-02⏱️ 10 minutes

 Bridging Psychology and Data Science

-In machine learning, psychographic customer profiling is the process whereby algorithms are used to identify and describe individuals on the basis of psychological traits, including values, personality, lifestyle, interests, and motivations, by looking at patterns within the data concerned.
+In machine learning, psychographic customer profiling is the process whereby algorithms are used to identify and describe individuals based on psychological traits, including values, personality, lifestyle, interests, and motivations, by examining patterns within the data concerned.

-In contrast to demographic profiling, which helps one to answer the specific question of who the customer is, psychographic profiling can in some sense explain why they behave in a particular way.
+In contrast to demographic profiling, which helps answer the specific question of who the customer is, psychographic profiling can, in some sense, explain why they behave in a particular way.

 Turning Behavioural Data into Psychological Insights

-The machine-learning models infer psychographic attributes from customers’ digital traces—ranging from browsing behavior and social media activity to engagement with content, purchase behavior, and even defining typing or scrolling patterns.
+The machine-learning models infer psychographic attributes from customers' digital traces, including browsing and social media activity, engagement with content, purchase behavior, and even typing or scrolling patterns.

-For instance, the inference may consider someone engaged often with wellness-oriented content and purchases that are eco-sustainable as being health-conscious and eco-driven, respectively.
+For instance, the inference may consider someone who engages often with wellness-oriented content and eco-sustainable purchases to be health-conscious and eco-driven, respectively.

-In turn, natural language processing (NLP) offers mechanisms to analyze written content such as reviews, comments, or survey responses so as to obtain sentiment, values, and tone, which in turn augment psychographic profiling.
+Natural language processing (NLP) offers mechanisms to analyze written content such as reviews, comments, or survey responses to obtain sentiment, values, and tone, augmenting psychographic profiling.

 Clustering and Predictive Modeling